elysiajs/documentation/docs/patterns/trace.md

 :::

 ## Name
-Measuring function by index can be hard to trace back to the function code, that's why trace provide a **name** property to easily identify the function by name.
+Measuring functions by index can be hard to trace back to the function code, that's why trace provides a **name** property to easily identify the function by name.

 ```ts
 import { Elysia } from 'elysia'